 In the Nurse Refresher Series students will be provided with instruction that updates a nurse's knowledge on the current practice of medical-surgical nursing in the acute care setting.
 Topics covered include: patient safety; infection control; healthcare trends; electronic healthcare documentation; nursing roles; nursing process; pharmacology and dosage calculation; body systems (neurological, cardiovascular, respiratory, gastrointestinal, renal, endocrine, musculoskeletal, and reproductive); nursing considerations regarding: hematology, immunity, gerontology, oncology, and pain management.

-Students will be awarded a Continuing Education Workforce Training Certificate, and will have access to a Continuing Education academic record (transcript).
+Students will have access to a Continuing Education academic record (transcript).

 Students will be able to apply to the Maryland Board of Nursing for active nursing licensure.

 4140 Patterson Avenue, Baltimore, MD, 21215; 410-585-1900

 Financial Aid and Payment Options